Updated

 • Full Workspace integration — AI features inside Gmail, Docs, Sheets, and Slides

-There’s also a promotional annual plan at $99.99 for new subscribers, which works out to $8.33/month — an exceptional deal if you’re willing to commit for a year.
+There’s also an annual plan at $199.99 (about $16.67/month) — a solid saving if you’re willing to commit for a year.

-Google AI Ultra — $249.99/month
+Google AI Ultra — From $99.99/month

-Business — $20/month/seat | Enterprise — $30/month/seat
+Business — ~$20/month/seat | Enterprise — ~$30/month/seat

 Key Features: What Gemini Does Best